diem/diem/language/move-prover/doc/user/spec-lang.md

   type is called `num`, which is an arbitrary precision signed integer type.
 When the Spec language refers to a name which represents an `u8` or such, it will be automatically widened to `num`.
 This allows to write Spec expressions like `x + 1 <= max_u128()` or `x - y >= 0` without needing to worry about overflow or underflow.
 - The Move types `&T`, `&mut T`, and `T` are considered to be equivalent for the Spec language.
-There is no need to worry about dereferencing when working with a reference from the Move program; it will be automatically dereferenced as needed.
-This is enabled by that the Spec language cannot modify values from a Move program, and reference equality is not something the Move language can reason about (and therefore no need for doing so in the Spec language).
+Equality is interepreted as value equality.
+There is no need to dereferencing a reference from the Move program; it will be automatically dereferenced as needed.
+This simplification is enabled since the Spec language cannot modify values from a Move program and the Move language cannot reason about reference equality (and therefore no need for doing so in the Spec language).
 - There are a few additional types compared to the Move type system.
 Those will be discussed as we look at expression constructs which support them.

 ## Naming

-Name resolution works similar as with the Move language. `use` declarations can introduce aliases for imported names.
+Name resolution works similar to the Move language. `use` declarations can introduce aliases for imported names.
 Spec function and variable names must start with a lower case letter.
 Schema names are treated like types and must start with a capital letter (schemas are a new named construct discussed [later](#schemas)).